Construction of Tight Frames on Graphs and Application to Denoising: Numerical experiments

 \section{Numerical experiments}

-We investigate the performance of the proposed method for denoising on a testbed dataset where the ground truth is known.
-The design points $\data{D}$ are drawn uniformly ($n=500$) on the unit square, which is then rolled up into a ``swiss roll'' shape in 3D.
-We consider a very simple target function represented (on the original unit square) as a piecewise constant function (with values 5 and -3) on two triangles, displaying a sharp discontinuity along one diagonal of the square and very smooth regularity elsewhere (Fig~\ref{fig:exp}).
+We investigate the performance of the proposed method for denoising on two testbed datasets where the ground truth is known and the design points are drawn randomly iid from a distribution on a manifold.
+More precisely, we will consider one example where the design points $\data{D}$ are drawn uniformly ($n=500$) on the unit square, which is then rolled up into a ``swiss roll'' shape in 3D.
+We consider a very simple target function represented (on the original unit square) as a piecewise constant function (with values 5 and -3) on two triangles, displaying a sharp discontinuity along one diagonal of the square and very smooth regularity elsewhere.
 This function is observed with an additional Gaussian noise of variance $\sigma^2=1$.
+In the second example the design points $\data{D}$ are drawn uniformly ($n=500$) on the unit sphere in $\RZ^3$.
+The target function remains a piecewise constant function, defined on the two parts of the sphere when intersecting it with a chosen plane.
+Again, this function is observed with an additional Gaussian noise of variance $\sigma^2=1$.
+For the swiss roll example as well as for the sphere example, one sample consisting of design points and noisy function values is displayed in Figure~\ref{fig:exp}.

-We consider the different types of neighborhood graphs described in Section~\ref{sec:graph}.
+In each example, we consider the different types of neighborhood graphs described in Section~\ref{sec:graph}.
 Following usual heuristics, for the construction of the $k$-NN graph we take $k=7 \approx \log n$; for the $\eps$-graph, we take for $\eps$ the average distance to the $k=7$th nearest neighbor, and for weighted graphs we take Gaussian weights, where the bandwidth $\lambda$ is calibrated so that points at the distance $\eps$ defined above are given weight $0.5$.

 After constructing the (weighted or unweighted) graph Laplacian, we compute explicitly its eigendecomposition.
 For the construction of the frame via the multiscale bandpass filter, we use a $\cC^3$ piecewise polynomial plateau function $g$ satisfying the support constraints of Definition~\ref{bandpass} for $b=2$ (i.e. constant equal to 1 for $x\leq 0.5$, and zero for $x\geq 1$).
 While this function is not $\cC^\infty$, it has the advantage of fast computation.